-United Airlines Forcibly Removes Passenger Bumped from Flight [VIDEO]
+United Airlines Forcibly Removes Passenger Bumped from Flight [Video]

 United Airlines Attempts to Defuse the Online Controversy

-Sunday night a spokesperson for United confirmed that a passenger had been taken off that flight.
-The situation generated some buzz and controversy on twitter as United managed to get Reddit and YouTube to remove the video.
+Sunday night, a spokesperson for United confirmed that a passenger had been taken off that flight.
+The situation generated some buzz and controversy on Twitter as United managed to get Reddit and YouTube to remove the video.

 United Airlines is pleased to announce new seating on all domestic flights- in addition to United First and Economy Plus we introduce…. pic.twitter.com/KQjPClU2d2